 Reps spend too much time worrying about if the prospect likes them or not.
 It’s another security blanket for a fledgling AE.
 There’s no denying that when a prospect likes their rep that it makes the sales process easier.
 It also makes rejection a little more gentle.
 But a prospect liking a rep’s personality is not something your team can control and plan for.

-Helping Reps Find Their Authentic Communication Style for Sales Presentations
+Helping Salespeople Find Their Authentic Selling Communication Style for Authentic Sales Presentations

-We often see a new rep fresh out of school join a company, get their training, and immediately start imitating the selling style of another rep in your org.
+We often see a new sales rep fresh out of school join a company, get their training, and immediately start imitating the selling style of another rep in your org.
 It’s not that these fresh faces can’t learn from their peers, it’s that they learn the wrong things.
 They adopt another rep’s style instead of making the strategy and tactics their own.
 So how can they take a sales playbook and make it their own?
-By finding their own presentation style.
+By finding their own presentation selling style authenticity.

 When doing one-on-one’s with your team go over each rep’s recorded calls with them.
 Listen for those times when they are themselves and really connect with the buyer.
 Encourage that behavior, recognize it and commend it.
 Being authentic may not always lead to a signed contract, but doing so will be the catalyst for honest conversations, quicker closes and fast disqualifications.